 The axial force balance on the backup ring is made possible by defining a substantially equal hydraulic area on each end of the backup ring.
 These hydraulic areas are defined by three force balancing seals, and the Kalsi-brand rotary seal.
 See Figure 1.
 An axial port in the backup ring communicates the lubricant pressure from one hydraulic area to the other, creating substantially equal and oppositely acting axial hydraulic forces.

 Our testing has shown that when the force balancing seals are O-rings, they are susceptible to extrusion damage at extreme operating pressures.
 Figure 1 depicts the locations where O-ring extrusion can occur.
 The reason for the extrusion is the necessary axial gaps between the backup ring and the mating components.
-At extreme pressures, these gaps increase due to pressure-related component deflection.
+In high pressure sealing, these gaps increase due to pressure-related component deflection.
 To address the potential for O-ring extrusion, we have developed a plastic backup shoe that extends performance of the force balancing seals in extreme operating pressures.

 The backup shoe has an axially projecting “skirt” that bridges the axial gap between the floating backup ring and the mating components much better than the O-ring alone.
-This is key to sustaining higher pressures for even longer periods of time, because the backup shoe prevents O-ring extrusion.
+This is key to sustaining higher pressures for even longer periods of time, because the backup shoe prevents O-ring extrusion during high pressure sealing.
 Since the backup shoes have lower breakout and sliding friction than that of the O-rings, the bearing load between the shaft and the floating backup ring is decreased, providing an additional benefit.